top of page

 • Becoming Menopause Coaches

-To discover how to boost your journey to become a menopause savvy employer, or, to find out about training to become a menopause coach, or menopause champion, contact Women of a Certain Stage on lauren@womenofacertainstage.com
+To discover how to boost your journey to become a menopause-savvy employer or to find out about training to become a menopause coach or menopause champion, contact Women of a Certain Stage at lauren@womenofacertainstage.com.

 bottom of page